Edinburgh-Genome-Foundry/EGF_Docker_Jupyter/README.md

 ## Details

-The Dockerfile uses the `jupyter/minimal-notebook` image and installs EGF packages as listed in `requirements.txt`,in the way [advised here](https://github.com/docker-library/docs/tree/master/python#how-to-use-this-image).
+The Dockerfile uses the `jupyter/minimal-notebook` image and installs EGF packages as listed in `requirements.txt`, in the way [advised here](https://github.com/docker-library/docs/tree/master/python#how-to-use-this-image).